 }

-will only depend on direct / declared dependencies and will ignore transitive ones.
-This is obviously very tedious and moves the burden of managing dependencies and multiple versions of the transitive libraries to the developer, which is a nightmare.
+will only depend on direct/declared dependencies and will ignore transitive ones.
+This is obviously very tedious and shifts the burden of managing dependencies and multiple versions of transitive libraries to the developer, which is a nightmare.

 Using configuration inheritance

-Another way to fix it is by using configuration inheritance.
-Gradle allows configuration extension so that its dependencies are resolved knowing the other configuration.
+Another way to fix this issue is by using configuration inheritance.
+Gradle allows configuration extension so that its dependencies are resolved with knowledge of the other configurations.

 configurations {